ndmitchell/hlint/README.md

 * Restricting use of GHC flags/extensions/functions, e.g. banning `Arrows` and `unsafePerformIO`.
 * Adding additional project-specific hints.

+You can see the output of `--default` [here](https://github.com/ndmitchell/hlint/blob/master/data/default.yaml).

 ### Ignoring hints

 Some of the hints are subjective, and some users believe they should be ignored.
 Some hints are applicable usually, but occasionally don't always make sense.
 The ignoring mechanism provides features for suppressing certain hints.
 Ignore directives can either be written as pragmas in the file being analysed, or in the hint files.
 Examples of pragmas are: